siuyin/www.beyondbroadcast.com/content/authors/beyondbroadcast/_index.md

 - Partners
 ---

-Beyond Broadcast LLP is a broadcast technology consulting firm based in Singapore.
+We are a broadcast technology consulting firm based in Singapore.

+My partner, Kit Siew, and I founded Beyond Broadcast in 2003 to help broadcast organisations with broadcast engineering training, upgrade their facilities and streamline their operations with custom software.